Waterfront Historic Area League: History

+20th century

 The organization was founded by a group of concerned citizens in 1962, at a time when urban renewal threatened much of the city's history and architectural heritage.
 The original focus was on the city's waterfront district, a dense area of whaling era buildings suffering from severe neglect and disrepair.
 WHALE took on the preservation/restoration of as many as 20 buildings within the district's boundaries over the years.
 This became the organization's first neighborhood revitalization project and lead to the establishment of Bedford Landing Waterfront National Register Historic District.
 With WHALE's leadership, the district would later be designated New Bedford Whaling National Historical Park.
 Over time, WHALE expanded to properties beyond this district, taking on preservation projects throughout the city.
 Since their founding in 1962, WHALE has facilitated the completion of more than 72 restoration and preservation projects in the New Bedford area.

+21st century

 In November 2023, WHALE received the Trustees’ Award for Organizational Excellence from the National Trust for Historic Preservation, who commended WHALE for its "tireless commitment to preservation".